-Gosden House adheres to the guidance outlined in the document, Exclusion from maintained schools, academies and pupil referral units in England (2017).
-Only the Head Teacher or designated deputy may make the decision to exclude a pupil.
+Gosden House adheres to the guidance outlined in the document, Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022).
+Only the Head Teacher or designated deputy may make the decision to suspend or exclude a pupil.
 The school follows procedures in consultation with the Local Authority.